monsoonmaelstrom/book2/book2.md

 The Ginnelstreet flat is about three miles away, the fog should last more than long enough to make it there before it begins to dissipate.
 I keep an eye on Liam as we walk since I’m truly not sure how long he can maintain keeping his energy meridians dimmed down.

 We walk for about twenty minutes when Liam suddenly pulls me sideways against the nearest wall pressing a finger against his lips.
 I strain to hear whatever it is he thinks he heard that has us pressed up against the wall, waiting.
 One minute goes by, then another.
-Liam keeps us unmoving, then finally I hear it.
+Liam holds us unmoving, then finally I hear it.
 A careful shuffling forward.
 The sound of someone following us.
 Someone who stopped when we stopped, but is now unsure since we’ve been unmoving for so long.
 Someone creeping along.

 Liam releases my hand when he’s sure I’ve heard what he has, and I see a knife in his palm.
 As soon as the man following us has walked past, Liam moves to slam the pommel of the knife into the back of his head.
 The man drops.
-Liam extends his hand waiting for me, like he intends to continue on.

-I shake my head, “No. Not yet,” I say quietly, drawing my own knife.
 I search the man’s pockets quickly, but find nothing.
 I place the tip of my knife against his chest.

 “What are you doing?”
 Liam asks, grabbing my hand.